Donald Trump and religion

-Personal beliefs
+Beliefs and background

 Trump's parents, Fred and Mary Anne Trump, were parishioners of the First Presbyterian Church in Jamaica, Queens.
 It was in this church that Trump attended Sunday school and was confirmed into the Presbyterian Church (USA) in 1959.
 The choice of church appears to have been influenced by his mother's Scottish heritage; his father, who was of German descent, had been raised Lutheran.
 In the 1970s, Trump and his parents began attending Marble Collegiate Church, at that time led by the well-known pastor Norman Vincent Peale, and he maintained ties to that congregation for much of the following 50 years.
 Trump has cited Peale's philosophy of Positive Thinking as a major influence and described him as a mentor, an assertion supported by biographers, if in a more general than strictly religious sense.
 His first marriage, to Ivana Zelníčková in 1977, took place at Marble Collegiate, and was officiated by Peale.
 In 1988, Trump served as a co-host of Peale's 90th birthday celebrations, hosted at the Waldorf Astoria.
 Trump would go on to cite Peale's oratorical prowess and clarity of vision as influences.
 Peale, in turn, described Trump as "one of America's top positive thinkers and doers" and predicted that he would be "the greatest builder of our time."
 Trump's second marriage, to Marla Maples in 1993, was officiated by Arthur Caliandro, Peale's successor at Marble Collegiate.

 Trump was also a consistent viewer of televangelists Jimmy Swaggart, Billy Graham, David Jeremiah, and singer Bill Gaither, watching the former three's televised sermons hourly, often into the late evening.
 After 2002, Paula White became a close confidante and unofficial pastor to Trump, his family, and his company, as he was interested in her pragmatic and informal approach to faith and devotion.
 She would recommend books to read, pray for him and his family, and counsel his children.
 Trump trusted White's judgement and discernment concerning the role of God in his personal life.
 This was because, while devoted to God, White was passionate and charismatic in her preaching, emphasizing purpose in life, overcoming demonic influences, and Christ as an individual who understood individuals' moral flaws.
 Alongside White, Trump is inclined towards the cultural values of doctrines that are fundamental to Charismatic Christianity, which include prosperity theology, anti-intellectualism, Zionism, and messianism.